Thursday, January 10, 2019

 Werner’s Northwest Cioppino

-A dear friend of mine, Verna Fenzl (formally Verna Eisen) and I were talking about great recipes.
+A friend of mine, Verna Fenzl (formally Verna Eisen) and I were talking about great recipes.
 She mentioned that her father, Werner Eisen, had a great Cioppino recipe.
 He believed in a rich man's cioppino, meaning little or no fish.
-So, here is Warner's recipe.
 He has included various amounts of ingredients depending upon the size of the crowd being fed.
-And, of course, the fish is always optional.
 Enjoy.

 Ingredients